 The signs of your child being very unwell with breathing (respiratory) difficulties that might need urgent medical treatment include:

-- Breathing rate.
 An increase in the rate of breathing may be the first symptom of breathing difficulty.
-Count the number of breaths in one minute.
+Count the number of breaths (in and out is one breath) in one minute.
 The breathing rate is too fast if it is more than:

 - 60 breaths per minute for a baby aged 0-5 months.